-The figure to the left shows a temperature ramp on a poly (methyl methacralyte), PMMA, sample at four different dielectric frequencies ranging from 1 kHz to 1 MHz.
-It can be seen here that the magnitude of ε' decreases with increasing frequency through the transition region and the peak of the transition in tan δ moves to higher temperatures with increasing frequency.
+The figure below shows a temperature ramp on a poly (methyl methacralyte), PMMA, sample at four different dielectric frequencies ranging from 1 kHz to 1 MHz.
+It can be seen here that the magnitude of $\epsilon'$ decreases with increasing frequency through the transition region and the peak of the transition in tan $\delta$ moves to higher temperatures with increasing frequency.